Pompallier House: Printing press

 The original Gaveaux printing press was brought to the mission from France in the early 1840s; between 1842 and 1849 it printed over 30,000 books and tracts, some of the first in Māori.
 After the mission left Russell in 1850 the press was amongst the belongings redistributed.
 In 1857 the Waikato Māori asked for the press, which was given to them by Bishop Pompallier.
 The press was used by Tāwhiao, the Māori King to print the Māori-language newspaper Te Paki o Matariki.
-The press remained in Waikato until the 1990s when it was returned to Pompallier by the Māori Queen Te Atairangikaahu.
+The press remained in Waikato until the 1990s when it was returned to Pompallier House by the Māori Queen Te Atairangikaahu.

 While the building was originally built for a printery, it also housed a tannery for book-binding.

 Relocation of missionary

 In 1850 the mission headquarters moved to Auckland, and in 1856 James Callaghan took over the building, converting it to a residence known as "Callaghan's Castle".
-It passed through a number of private owners, who altered the original building, until the Government purchased the building in 1941.

-In the 1990s, it was fully restored to replicate its early condition.
+The Greenway family purchased the property and in the late 1870s demolished the outbuildings and established a grand garden around the main building, which was converted into a house. until the Government purchased the building in 1941.
+Pompallier House served as accommodation for military officers based in Russell during the Second World War.
+After the war the building was restored by the Ministry of Works.
+Due to the alterations carried out by the Greenway family the property was mistakenly believed to have been the residence of Bishop Pompallier and the original restoration was based around this misconception.

+Legacy

+In the 1990s further restoration was carried out that accurately reflected the nature of the building as a mission, printery, and tannery.
 The building contains the original printing press, restored to working order, and the gardens remain as an example of the Victorian and Edwardian gardens typical of the latter owners.

+Pompallier House is the oldest building associated with Catholicism in New Zealand and is the second oldest building in Russell.

+Pompallier House is registered as a category 1 building with Heritage New Zealand, who also own and manage the property.